|Advertising slots available. Contact us!||Search ALL our MSDS info|

 The one recommendation we will make is that you maintain your paper copies.
 Beyond that, we'll also say that some organizations will find it very advantageous to utilize one of the "paperless compliance" services discussed in this document.
 But that's where our specific recommendations end, sorry.

-At the very least you can use the free sites on the Internet to make hard copies of SDS's that you need for your collection or to see if more recent sheets are available.
+That said, you can use our SDS page (and search engines or various Internet collections) as a source to find the electronic and hard copies of SDS's that you need for your collection or to see if more recent sheets are available.

 No. OSHA's Hazard Communication Standard, 1910.1200 contains the minimum required elements for an employee information and training program.
 While SDS's are a necessary part of these requirements, merely making these available or distributing them to employees is insufficient.
 According to an OSHA Interpretation letter "Training programs for the Control of Hazardous Energy (LOTO) and for the Hazard Communication standard are not satisfied solely by merely providing employees written documentation" dated October 24, 2005: